 Neuro linguistic training, influential mentors, engaging in regular physical activity and having a healthy lifestyle are just some of the tactics to breach your self-limiting beliefs and tap into your infinite potential.
 If you currently subscribe to these preconceptions you can apply the scientifically supported techniques to blast through the barriers of the mind and conjure excellence.

 1.You Doubt Yourself

+The first thing that can keep you from excellence is self doubt.
 Self doubt is a form of cognitive interference.
 Self doubt is anxiousness about your ability to cope that has a negative motivational effect and thereby reduces your ability to process information.
-Self limiting beliefs can be overcome with simple techniques such as identifying people who break down your self-esteem.
+Limiting beliefs can be overcome with simple techniques such as identifying people who break down your self-esteem.
 For example, when you surround yourself by people who are positive and encourage you, you will have more mental energy to focus on excellence.

 It’s important to first pinpoint if you are harboring self-limiting beliefs about your abilities.
 Next you can take action to get the training you need to accomplish your goal.
 Whether it is a certification, a training book or a new degree, you can seek the education you lack once you candidly clarify why you feel unqualified.

 2. You Don’t Believe That Your Goals Are Achievable

 A study reported by The Journal of Experimental Social Psychology showed that avoidance motivation is less likely to bring you success than promotional thinking.
 In layman’s terms this means people that believe they are taking steps towards an achievable goal are more likely to succeed than people taking steps to avoid an undesirable outcome.